 How do I connect to Neo4j using JavaScript?

-- A running Neo4j database instance
+- A Neo4j database running locally or in the cloud

-2. Install the official Neo4j JavaScript driver
+Install the Neo4j JavaScript driver

 npm install neo4j-driver